EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### $k$-Optimize algorithm
 Order attributes in QI and the values in their domains.
-Associate an integer index value with each domain value, following the defined order
+Associate an integer index value with each domain value, following the defined order.

 slide 55/155